Disability inclusion in practice

 Belonging grows where people are consistently present in one another's lives.
 Trust takes time and repeated contact in normal routines.

 Structured social opportunities can help, but natural shared life is what sustains lasting belonging.
+This is why [everyday inclusion steps](/learn/everyday-disability-inclusion-practical-steps) focus on repeated, small interactions.

 Contribution supports dignity